StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 Let's imagine a concrete scenario:

 * You received an event notification saying that your payment processing application isn't able to process any payments right now, and your customers aren't being served.
-* In StackState, you can go to the moment in time when the components that make up the CRITICAL path of payment processing turned to a CRITICAL state.
+* In Rancher Observability, you can go to the moment in time when the components that make up the CRITICAL path of payment processing turned to a CRITICAL state.
 That moment corresponds to the point in time for which you will fetch the snapshot of your IT infrastructure - the topology time.
 * You can then select to see the hours that preceded that moment to fetch the telemetry that will hopefully point you to the root cause of your problem - the telemetry interval.

-StackState will enter time travel mode whenever a custom topology time is selected, the **Pause** button is clicked, or a custom telemetry interval is set for the telemetry interval.
-When StackState is in time travel mode:
+Rancher Observability will enter time travel mode whenever a custom topology time is selected, the **Pause** button is clicked, or a custom telemetry interval is set for the telemetry interval.
+When Rancher Observability is in time travel mode:

 * You are effectively working with a snapshot of your infrastructure.
 * Telemetry is available for components that were part of the topology at the selected topology time only.